 What is it about?

 This book recuperates the work of feminist artists and activists active in Mexico City from 1970- 2010.
-By using personal archives and interviews, and documents from the Mexican security services, this book argues for the importance of feminist activists and artists in changing discourses and practices in formal politics, visual arts, media, and activism.
-It describes the full range of ways in which self-identified women and feminist activists transformed the traditional representation of female bodies, gender roles, and how women's reproductive and legal rights were discussed in public.
+It focuses on Mónica Mayer, Pola Weiss, Rosa Martha Fernández and Ana Victoria Jiménez.
+Using personal archives, interviews with these artists, and documents from the Mexican security services, this book argues for the importance of feminist activists and artists in changing discourses and practices in formal politics, visual arts, media, and activism.
+It describes the full range of ways in which self-identified women and feminist activists and artists transformed the traditional representation of female bodies, gender roles, and how women's reproductive and legal rights were discussed in public.

 Featured Image